javisar/ONI-Modloader/README.md

 1. Click "Clone or Download" and "Download ZIP" for the current version as the releases may not be up to date.
 2. Copy the contents of the "Managed" folder to the folder ([Example of Modloader folder structure](https://github.com/javisar/ONI-Modloader/blob/master/.github/modloader.png)):
    * \OxygenNotIncluded\OxygenNotIncluded_Data\Managed\
 3. Execute 'Injector.exe'.
+   * Check for errors in the console output.
-It will create a backups of 'Assembly-CSharp.dll' and Assembly-CSharp-firstpass.dll with the extension ".orig" and a new patched set of dlls.
+   * It will create a backups of 'Assembly-CSharp.dll' and Assembly-CSharp-firstpass.dll with the extension ".orig" and a new patched set of dlls.
 4. You should now find a folder called "Mods" in your ONI main directory.
 Otherwise, create "Mods" folder in the ONI main directory.
    * \OxygenNotIncluded\Mods\
 5. Check for error logs in: